bb-Ricardo/netbox-sync/README.md

                         './settings.ini'
   -l {DEBUG3,DEBUG2,DEBUG,INFO,WARNING,ERROR}, --log_level {DEBUG3,DEBUG2,DEBUG,INFO,WARNING,ERROR}
+                        set log level (overrides config) -n, --dry_run         Operate as usual but don't change anything in NetBox.
+                        Great if you want to test and see what would be changed.
-                        set log level (overrides config) -p, --purge           Remove (almost) all synced objects which were create by this script.
+  -p, --purge           Remove (almost) all synced objects which were create
+                        by this script.
 This is helpful if you want to start fresh or stop using this script.